spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/introduction.md

 title: Introduction
 ---

-**V7 of the medialibrary is currently in development.
-It's not stable yet and should not be used in a production environment**

 Medialibrary is a Laravel (5.6 and up) package that can associate all sorts of files with Eloquent models.
 It provides a simple, fluent API to work with.

-Are you a visual learner?
-Then watch this video that demonstrates what the package can do.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/4lq_6JLR2H8?rel=0" frameborder="0" allowfullscreen></iframe>

 Here are some quick code examples: